llmonpy/needle-in-a-needlestack/README.md

 > Unseen by me, focus led astray, I missed the play

 Limerick park is a tool to test how well LLMs pay attention in specific parts of their context window.
+It generates tests with a large list of limericks.
+It places a test limerick in a specified location in the prompt and asks the LLM to answer a question about the test limerick.
+A typical test might use 10 test limericks placed at 10-20 locations in the prompt.
 It uses this database of limericks:

 > https://zenodo.org/records/5722527

-It will place a test limerick that a question/answer pair has been generated for in a specified location in the prompt and ask the LLM to answer the question about the test limerick.
-A typical test might use 10 test limericks places at 10-20 locations in the prompt.

 ## Using Limerick Park